 Aberdeenshire Council supports the provision of heat and/or electricity from renewable sources, including biomass.
 There are a number of guidance documents available to assist developers, businesses and homeowners who are considering biomass as a renewable energy option:

 If you choose to install a biomass or CHP system you are required to provide details of your proposals to Environmental Health.
-Please complete the form below and return to Environmental Health at firstname.lastname@example.org.
-If you have any queries about the form or would like to discuss your biomass or CHP proposals with us, please get in touch (Contact Us link).
+Please complete the appropriate form below:

 Air Quality in your Neighbourhood